Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Contains a list of UDP-based protocols, which can be used for amplification attacks.

 PCH also provides raw routing data in MRT format.
-These contain all the update information in sorted by time.
+These contain all the update information sorted by time.

 The RIS is the main resource from RIPE featuring all kinds of datasets about AS assignments and connectivity.